frenme/ImageViewer/README.md

-# ImageViewer
-SwiftUI image viewer
+# SwiftUI image viewer
+• Double tap to a specific area
+• Pinch to zoom a specific area
+• Swiping in TabView